 As part of LSVT’s BIG portion, patients are shown specific exercises that involve large amplitude, exaggerated movement patterns, leading to smoother, larger, safer movements and improved quality of life.
 The goal of all of this work is that patients will learn to use their “big movements” automatically, in everyday living.
 This will be a result of long term carry-over of the amplitude training.
 By maintaining larger movements, patients will move better, with more confidence and safety.

 BeatPD Today - Boxing and Functional Interval Training Program

-Research shows that exercise helps daily symptoms and slows the progression of Parkinson Disease.
+Research shows that exercise helps daily symptoms and slows the progression of Parkinson Disease (Neuro-protective benefits of exercise).
 Beat Parkinson’s Today is an exercise program developed by Michelle Hespeler, a person with Parkinson (PWP) and is being offered at Fresh River.

 The program has shown to improve the quality of life of people with Parkinson by performing exercises that are functional to everyday living.
 The classes encourage brain stimulation, challenge balance and stability and teach proper technique and form – all in an encouraging group setting.

 Please go to www.beatpdtoday.com or call Michelle at (860) 463-3747 to register.

 As care is provided to those with Parkinson’s Disease, family members must be mindful of the need for self-care.
 To rest and rejuvenate allows them to return to their care giving responsibilities fully energized and rejuvenated.